anshudutta/security-cheat-sheet/README.md

 - If the aapplication needs to persist sensitive information, it needs to be encrypted.
 The encryption key can be queried        again from the vault.
 #### Secret leakage
 - Review code to ensure secrets aren't leaked via
-  a.
-Application logs
+  - Application logs
-  b.
-Error Reports
+  - Error or diagnostic Reports
-  c.
-Diagnostic reports
-  d.
-Build logs
+  - Build logs
 #### OWASP
 - Always test applications for OWASP top 10 vulnerabilities
 #### DDOS protection